 Many loans are considered secured loans.
 That is, they require you to put something of value that you already own for security in case you can’t make payment.
 This item is referred to as “collateral.”
 It can be the actual item you are financing (such as a house or car) or an unrelated item.

-If you were to take out a $1 million-dollar loan to refinance debt, for example, the bank may ask that you offer up a piece of collateral unrelated to the loan to ensure that they aren’t taking unnecessary risk.
+If you were to take out a $1 million-dollar loan for refinancing debt, for example, the bank may ask that you offer up a piece of collateral unrelated to the loan to ensure that they aren’t taking unnecessary risk.
 Your home or a piece of business property might be used to secure the loan to the bank’s satisfaction.

 According to the makers of the FICO (Fair Isaac Corporation), it is calculated based only on information received from the three credit bureaus.
 “By comparing this information to the patterns in hundreds of thousands of past credit reports, FICO Scores estimate your level of future credit risk, or how likely you are to repay a loan on time.”
 FICO claims that 90% of top lenders use their scores.